AbhishekJadhav2002/OOP-Lab-Assignment-Code/README.md

           Address, Mail_id, and Mobile_noas members.
 Inherit the classes: Programmer, Team Lead, Assistant Project Manager and Project Manager from employee class.
 Add Basic Pay (BP) as the member of all the inherited classes with 97% of BP as DA, 10 % of BP as HRA, 12% of BP as PF, 0.1% of BP for staff club fund.
 Generate pay slips for the employees with their gross and net salary.

+[10/10/2021]

+On branch named -
+Assignment_3-Polymorphism ->

+          Identify commonalities and differences between Publication, Book and Magazine classes.
+Title, Price, Copies are common instance variables and saleCopy is common method.
+The differences are, Bookclass has author and orderCopies().
+Magazine Class has methods orderQty, Current issue, receiveissue().Write a program to find how many copies of the given books are ordered and display total sale of publication.